Meghan Markle In Labor, News Confirmed By BBC

 The couple has chosen to spend some time with their child alone before sharing the first look at their happy addition with the public.
 They announced in April that they would be celebrating as a new family before “sharing the exciting news with everyone.”

-Markle will not pose for photos after delivery, and will instead host a “photo call” at Windsor Castle a few days after the birth, People reported.
+Markle will not pose for photos after delivery and will instead host a “photo call” at Windsor Castle a few days after the birth, People reported.

 This is a break in a royal tradition that was started by Prince Harry’s late mother, Princess Diana, who famously stood on the steps of the Lindo Wing of St. Mary’s Hospital in London after the births of Harry and his brother Prince William.